What Is the Average Prognosis for Mesothelioma Cancer?

 - Manage stress.
 Anxiety and stress can negatively affect your overall health and recovery.
 Meditation, prayer, and yoga may help you feel more relaxed.

-Prognosis for Each Type of Mesothelioma
+Prognosis for Mesothelioma by Cancer Type

 Pleural Mesothelioma Prognosis